lzenner/garroen/garroen/readme.garroen.english.txt

 BG1EE Content
 ------------------------------------------------------------------------
 Requires BG1EE or EET
 The romance will begin if Garrick and Imoen are both in the group or are 'parked' in the same location.
 If the Garrick's Infatuation mod is installed and both he and Imoen are in the group, the romance will begin after he declares you are his best friend.
-The rest of the infatuation will be skipped once their romance begins.
+Whatever remains of the infatuation will be skipped once their romance begins.

 ------------------------------------------------------------------------
 SoD Content